rwieruch/blog_robinwieruch_content/react-semantic-ui-tutorial.md

 {{% sub_chapter_header "Semantic UI: Navigation Menu" "semantic-ui-react-navigation-menu" %}}

 For the navigation menu, we simply have a brand logo and two menu links to the far right.
-To accomplish that we'll be using the `Menu` component.
+To accomplish that we'll be using the Menu component.
 In the `src` folder, create a file named `Header.js` and edit it with the code block below.

 {{< highlight javascript >}}
-import React from "react";
+import React from 'react';
-import { Container, Image, Menu } from "semantic-ui-react";
+import { Container, Image, Menu } from 'semantic-ui-react';

 const HeaderSection = () => (
   <div className="header">